tuckedf/teams-ai/prompting/BetterCoT-Examples.md

 steps:​
 - How long does it take for a person to ride the slide?
 - How long does it take Alice to ride the slide?
 Factor in her climbing time.
 - Create a table with "people" and "wait time" columns.
-Assume the number of people decresses by one person each time down to 0.
+Assume the number of people decreases by one person each time down to 0.
 The wait time is (people * ride time).
 - How long before the park closes in seconds?
 - Create a table with "run", "wait time", "ride time", "climb time", "total time", and "time remaining" columns.
 The total time is (wait time + ride time + climb time).
 - How much time is remaining before the park closes, how many people are in line, and how many runs did she make?